Adefemiwa6Olusola/WORD-READ/README.md

-A Word reader for any worrd
+A Word reader for any word